 Hunters are a special breed, dedicated to tracking down treasures, magical beasts, and even other men.
 But such pursuits require a license, and less than one in a hundred thousand can pass the grueling qualification exam.
 Those who do pass gain access to restricted areas, amazing stores of information, and the right to call themselves Hunters.

-Hunter x Hunter has been published in English by VIZ Media under the Shonen Jump Advanced imprint since April 5, 2005; in Spanish by Panini Comics since October 2012; and in Brazilian Portuguese by Jbc since January 2008.
+Hunter x Hunter has been published in English by VIZ Media under the Shonen Jump Advanced imprint since April 5, 2005; in Brazilian Portuguese by Jbc since January 2008; in Spanish by Panini Comics since October 2012; and in Italian by Panini Comics.

 The series has been serialized irregularly since 2006 due to Yoshihiro Togashi's health problems.

 Welcome to the world of Hunter X Hunter where people pursue to become Hunters.
 But to become one, one must undergo the Hunter Exam.
 Thousands of people participate in this exam.
 Among them is a kid name Gon Freecs who longs to meet his father, a great hunter, but in order to do so, he must become a great Hunter and follow his footsteps.
 Along the way, he meets Killua, a kid whose family is famous for being assassins, Kurapika, a kind and loyal friend but at times reckless due to his revenge motive and Leorio, a brash man who aims to be a successful